develprr/metamatic-blog/_posts/2024-03-15-take-your-database-to-cosmic-levels.md

 you need to start hosting your MongoDB in Microsoft's ground-breaking [CosmosDB](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction).

 ## Your Roadmap to the Cosmos
-To get serious with a scalable MongoDB in CosmosDB you need to find a concrete starting point.
+To get serious like Noah with a scalable MongoDB in CosmosDB you need to find a concrete starting point.
 In this article I want to be practical as usual and point out the right spot as I see it.
 For starters, instead of painting with a large brush, let's drill down into the details - that's the way you do it!
 I recommend these three steps to start with: